thibaultlaugel/sybilguard/README.md

 This project aims at proposing a method based on random walks, to automatically detect fake accounts that people might create in a social network.
 It is based on the algorithm SybilGuard, a novative method created to crack down on fake accounts creation.
 In this project, we try to use this algorithm to define a detection criterion for the fake accounts of the Caltech network.
-This project has been done in the Programming Course at ENSAE ParisTech in 2012, in collaboration with Morgane AUSTERN.

 - The first part of this project aims at explaining the mathematical concepts used in the algorithm: random walks, social graphs theory...